Environmental footprint

 Reducing energy usage

-As at 30 June 2021, green energy sources accounted for 35% of Export Finance Australia’s electricity supply, and our building had a 5-star energy rating and a 4-star water rating under the National Australian Built Environment Rating System.
+Green energy sources accounted for 35 per cent of our electricity supply this year.
+Our building achieved a 5-star energy rating and a 3.5-star water rating under the National Australian Built Environment Rating System.

 Since 2014, we have sourced some of our electricity supply from green energy sources, including mini hydro, wind power, solar, biogas and biomass.